Repo Manifest

 cmd: ./housekeep

-The default manifest file in a source repository is .sandbox/manifest.yaml
+The default manifest file in a source repository is .sandbox/manifest.yaml, unless override is specified in Sandbox Definition.

 Shared Environment

-defines environment variables shared by all hooks, daemons and jobs.
-Each item must be defined in the form of KEY=VALUE
+The top-level section env defines environment variables shared by all hooks, daemons and jobs.
+Each item must be defined in the form of KEY=VALUE (no spaces around =) where environment extraction $NAME and ${NAME} are supported in VALUE.

 Hooks